-Current restrictions on household mixing were expected to remain unchanged, they added, while retail outlets are expected to remain open, as well as churches and gyms for individual training.
+Current restrictions on household mixing were expected to remain unchanged.
+Retail outlets are expected to remain open, as well as churches and gyms for individual training.

-First Minister Arlene Foster will address the Stormont Assembly later today, following a meeting of the Stormont executive that extended into the early hours.
+First Minister Arlene Foster will address the Stormont Assembly later today, following a meeting of the Stormont executive that extended into the early hours of this morning.

-After the executive meeting concluded, deputy First Minister Michelle O’Neill tweeted, saying “painstaking consideration” had been given to the “next steps”.
+After the executive meeting concluded, Deputy First Minister Michelle O’Neill tweeted to say “painstaking consideration” had been given to the “next steps”.

-Earlier Mrs Foster vowed to support business and individuals affected by the new measures, saying: “For those who will be impacted by any restrictions that we agree, we will stand with you, and we will help you and financially support you as best we can.”
+Earlier, Mrs Foster also vowed to support businesses and individuals affected by the new measures, saying: “For those who will be impacted by any restrictions that we agree, we will stand with you, and we will help you and financially support you as best we can.”

-On Tuesday, Northern Ireland reported seven more people had died with COVID-19 and 863 infections had been confirmed, among 6,286 new cases in the last seven days and bringing the total to 21,898.
+On Tuesday, Northern Ireland reported seven more people had died with COVID-19 and 863 new infections had been confirmed.
+These infections are among 6,286 new cases in the last seven days, bringing the total to 21,898.